saltyorg/docs/docs/reference/google-shared-drives.md

     }
     ```

     If you don't want to create some of those shared drives, remove the line.
 It's safe to go ahead and create them for simplicity later in the event you want to start using them.
+The list should not have a comma at the end, as shown above.

     Save the file with control-x, y, enter